‘The death of Bollywood is exaggerated but…’: An industry expert shares his insights

 Our data suggested that the profile of the movie-goer for The Kashmir Files wasn’t from the regular set of people, the ones who buy 80 per cent of the tickets.
 If a film has done well on the back of non-regular theatre goers, then those people probably might not back for another film for a long time.

 The film got the numbers that contributed to the box office and benefitted exhibitors.
-But it’s indicating a trend just yet.
+But it’s not indicating a trend just yet.

 We do a survey based on the Plutchik’s Wheel of Emotions – a psychological measure of the eight primary emotions.
 Most mass films like K.G.F or RRR evoke the emotions of joy, trust and anticipation.
 In The Kashmir Files, based on the responses of people coming out of theatres, the emotions were fear, anger and disgust.
 It’s a unique case of a film working because negative emotions having been triggered off.